top of page

 Conclusion

+Recruiting Gen Z and Millennials in Malaysia requires more than filling vacancies.
+It is about creating workplaces where they want to stay, thrive, and grow.
 Employers who adapt in these five areas will build stronger teams, reduce costly turnover, and position themselves as employers of choice in a competitive market.

 Comments